mjtsai1974/DevBlog/_posts/2018-01-05-intro-f-dist.md

 </p>

 ### From The Chi-Square Distribution To The <font color="Red">F</font> Distribution
 >The model of F distribution is defined by the combination of two chi-square in ratio expression.
-The definition is given by:
+>&#10112;the definition is given by:
 >$F$=$\frac {\frac {\chi_{\nu_1}^2}{\nu_1}}{\frac {\chi_{\nu_2}^2}{\nu_2}}$, where $\chi_{\nu_i}^2$ is the chi-square PDF of degree of freedom $\nu_i$, for $i=1,2$.
 >
->The F distribution PDF is expressed in below equality:
+>&#10113;the F distribution PDF is expressed in below equality:
 >$h(f)$=$\frac {\Gamma(\frac {\nu_1+\nu_2}{2})\cdot (\frac {\nu_1}{\nu_2})^{\frac {\nu_1}{2}}}{\Gamma(\frac {\nu_1}{2})\cdot\Gamma(\frac {\nu_2}{2})}\cdot\frac {f^{\frac {\nu_1}{2}-1}}{(1+\frac {\nu_1}{\nu_2}\cdot f)^{\frac {\nu_1+\nu_2}{2}}}$

 <!-- Γ -->